What Is Quality Control (QC)?

 Quality Control for Streaming, Digital, and CD Release

 While rare, it does happen, and if any errors are found during QC process, the master is corrected and checked again for QC.
-More artists are releasing for multiple mediums and it requires each masters be tested for QC.
+More artists are releasing for multiple formats and it requires each master be tested for QC.
 This QC process happens behind the scene that you never see.
 It’s just an extra step to ensure you are receiving what you are expecting.

 Quality Control for Vinyl Release